kobkob/WordPress-Plugin-Template/README.md

 ### Prerequisites

-Ensure you have the following tools installed:
+The one-liner installer automatically installs missing dependencies on supported systems.
+For manual setup or unsupported systems, ensure you have:

-- **PHP 8.1+** with required extensions
+- **PHP 8.1+** with required extensions (curl, zip, xml, mbstring)
 - **Composer** for dependency management
 - **Node.js & NPM** for asset building
 - **Git** for version control
+- **curl** for downloads

 ### Using the Enhanced Creation Script (Alternative)